 Diamond painting is a new craft that has impacted the art and craft world and made waves among DIY artists and crafters.
 It has become very popular in a very short time and cemented its reputation as one of the best crafts over a short time.

-Diamond painting is the name of a mosaic art form in which the “painter” creates a painting by sticking small resins which sparkle like diamonds on a canvas which has corresponding numbers printed by all the colors of the diamonds.
+If you don’t know what diamond painting is, it is the name of a mosaic art form in which the “painter” creates a painting by sticking small resins that sparkle like diamonds on a canvas that has corresponding numbers printed by all the colors of the diamonds.
 All the painter has to do is take a diamond and stick it onto the canvas.
-All the diamonds together create a beautiful painting that sparkles like diamonds.
+All the diamonds together create a beautiful painting that sparkles like real diamonds.

 Diamond painting sounds interesting enough to a lot of people but they easily get confused about what it actually is.
-The reason is its name and a lack of knowledge available to them.
-As mentioned above, diamond painting is a craft hobby in which a ‘painting’ kit is provided to you with all the materials and resources you need to create your complete painting.
+The reason is the lack of knowledge about diamond painting available to them.
+As mentioned above, painting with diamonds is a craft hobby in which a ‘painting’ kit is provided to you with all the materials and resources you need to create your complete painting.
 You have to stick colorful, shiny resins that are made to look like diamonds on a sticky canvas that has letters and symbols printed on it to guide you where to stick the diamonds on the canvas in order to complete the painting.